 What we don’t: Cheap materials and budget-feeling fit and finish.

 We’re big fans of everyone getting outside and are unfortunately aware that the cost of gear can be a significant hurdle.
-REI Co-op’s Trailmade series is built to address this issue, with a small collection of budget-priced clothing and backpacking equipment.
-The Trailmade 60 certainly isn't the nicest pack we’ve tested—it feels more like a gear hauler of old than a modern design—but it gets the job done without breaking the bank.
+REI Co-op’s Trailmade series is built to address this issue, with a modest collection of budget-priced clothing and backpacking equipment.
+The Trailmade 60 isn't the nicest pack we’ve tested—it feels more like an old-school gear hauler than a modern design—but it gets the job done without breaking the bank.
 The suspension felt decently comfortable on a tough overnight trip, and organization was intuitive with a large main compartment, easy-to-access sleeping bag storage, and six external pockets.
 For just $179, the Trailmade 60 is an excellent pick for those on a budget or backpackers who only get out a few times a year.

 It’s worth noting that we previously had the Trailmade as our top budget pick but replaced it with REI’s $20-pricier Flash 55 after thoroughly testing both packs.
-Despite costing less, the Trailmade’s materials feel cheaply made, the front shove-it and side water bottle pockets use solid fabrics rather than mesh (read: minimal stretch), and we expect the foam along the hipbelt, shoulder straps, and backpanel will lose its squish over time.
-Sizing options are also fairly limited—REI offers the pack in regular and “extended” versions—although there’s enough adjustability to share the pack with a friend, and the exterior is noticeably more hardwearing than what you get with the ultralight Flash.
-As long as you set reasonable expectations, the Trailmade is perfectly workable for beginners and those who put a premium on durability and affordability.
+Despite costing less, the Trailmade’s materials feel cheaply made, the front pocket and side water bottle pockets use solid fabrics rather than mesh and have minimal stretch, and we expect the foam along the hipbelt, shoulder straps, and backpanel will lose its squish over time.
+Sizing options are also fairly limited—REI offers the pack in regular and “extended” versions—although there’s enough adjustability to share the pack with a friend, and the exterior is noticeably more hardwearing than what you get with the lighter-weight Flash.
+As long as you set reasonable expectations, the Trailmade is perfectly workable for beginners and those who prioritize durability and affordability.

 See the REI Co-op Trailmade 60